drummer1992/tropa/README.md

-# Tropa
+# tropa

 Tropa is a routing library for a Node.js applications, built using awesome [Babel](https://github.com/babel/babel) compiler.

 # Attention!
-The `Tropa` is in the development stage, but no one is holding you back from trying it right now.
+The `tropa` is in the development stage, but no one is holding you back from trying it right now.

 # Example